droundy/fac/web/documentation.md

 ## To do list

+1. remove failures due to parsing issues in .fac.tum files.

 2. Use inotify to avoid rescanning the entire source tree.

 3. Remove "error" calls from new-build.c, to ensure that we will